 You’ll probably also notice the metal shield that sits around the improved Wi-Fi and Bluetooth chip.
 The reason?
 Well, it’s been embossed with a Raspberry Pi logo, which we think you’ll agree looks rather fetching.

 Also, look out for the new Power over Ethernet (PoE) four pin connector, between the GPIO and USB ports.
 The purpose of this is to provide power to the Pi (alongside data) from a special Ethernet cable.
-A new HAT will be available to adapt the 48V from a PoE supply to a more suitable 5V for the Raspberry Pi.
+You can buy a HAT board to adapt the 48V from a PoE supply to a Pi-friendly 5V.

 Raspberry Pi 3 B+’s Compatibility With Accessories